glenux/musala/README.md

 Musala is Copyright © 2018-2021 Glenn ROLLAND.
 It is free software, and may be redistributed under the terms specified in the LICENSE.txt file.

+## See also...

+Following projects may also inspire you:

+* [72nd/deck-cli](https://github.com/72nd/deck-cli): a command-line tool for interacting with Nextcloud's Deck Plugin by using it's API